davk115/machine-learning-zoomcamp/Projects/Midterm/README.md

 ````

 4. Edit the `employee` json in the `test.py` file to be able to test out other variations and get different results.

+## Deploying to the cloud

+I used https://render.com to deploy my Docker image.

+I created a webservice that can be accessed through https://terminationpred.onrender.com.

+**Note, it might take a few seconds to start up if it has been idle.**

+You can use this service by editing the url variable in the `test.py` script and changing it to ``https://terminationpred.onrender.com/predict``.